-Site Issue Correction Troy Tree dripline was 10.6m from the A large tree will need to be AQS ID 01-109-0003 air inlet. delimbed or removed soon.
+Site Issue Correction Troy Tree dripline was 10.6m from the The large tree was delimbed AQS ID 01-109-0003 air inlet. after the site assessment.
 Seals Park Fence posts have settled since A chain will be installed to AQS ID 01-097-8001 installation creating a bigger gap at ensure lock integrity. the lock.